| Title: | Maxwell Boltzmann Bose Einstein Fermi Dirac Distribution and Destruction Rate Modelling |

 the main optimization.

-Therefore, the following generic methods are available print
+Therefore, the following generic methods are available print, plot,

 estimate |